-You can share Google Cloud Platform (GCP) virtual networks across projects in your Cloud Organization.
-This capability is referred to as Cross-Project Networking (XPN).
+You can share Google Cloud Platform (GCP) Virtual Private Cloud (VPC) networks across projects in your Cloud Organization.
+This capability is referred to as Shared VPC Networking (XPN).

-XPN allows creation of a virtual network of RFC1918 IP spaces that associated projects can then use.
-Admins in associated projects can create virtual machine (VM) instances in the shared network spaces.
-Network and security admins can create VPNs and firewall rules usable by all the projects in the network.
+XPN allows creation of a VPC network of RFC1918 IP spaces that associated projects can then use.
+Admins in associated projects can create virtual machine (VM) instances in the shared VPC network spaces.
+Network and security admins can create VPNs and firewall rules usable by all the projects in the VPC network.
 Consistent policies can be applied and enforced easily across a Cloud Organization.

 Concepts and terminology

 The following concepts and terminology are useful when understanding the purpose and scope of XPN:

 - XPN host project — Project that hosts sharable VPC networking resources within a Cloud Organization.
 The shared VPC networking resources can be used by other departments (contained in separate XPN service projects) in the Cloud Organization.
 An XPN host project can have several XPN service projects associated with it.
 You can define which resources can be referenced by other projects and which resources are constrained within a specific project.